se24ncsu/ChefGPT/README.md

 ## Join the ChefGPT Community:

 Contribute to the project and help us improve recommendations.
-Share your experience and film discoveries with us.
+Share your experience and food discoveries with us.
-Together, let's make ChefGPT the ultimate movie companion!
+Together, let's make ChefGPT the ultimate food companion!
-ChefGPT is more than just code; it's a passion for cinema, and we invite you to be a part of this exciting journey.
-Start exploring, sharing, and discovering movies like never before with ChefGPT!
+ChefGPT is more than just code; it's a passion for food, and we invite you to be a part of this exciting journey.
+Start exploring, sharing, and discovering food like never before with ChefGPT!
-Let's make movie nights extraordinary together!
+Let's make eating extraordinary together!

 ## License
 This project is under the MIT License.